 - No need to set up infrastructure: The most significant advantage of using cloud computing is that organizations do not need to install software or hardware.
 Besides taking care of the installation headache in the cloud service provider is also responsible for maintenance and upgradation of the infrastructure.
 This means that the user does not need to have skills for these; cutting down on both time and cost.

 - Automatic upgrades: Keeping up with the latest technological trends is the most challenging aspect of any technology.
-When you sign up for cloud computing services, you do not need to devote your time or resources on upgradation and integration with the latest version.
+When you sign up for cloud computing services, you do not need to devote your time or resources on up-gradation and integrating with the latest version.
 It is taken care of by the service provider.

-- Integrating legacy applications: Barring startups, most organizations come with their own legacy applications.
-It is a no brainer that customizing them to meet latest technological advancements can be both expensive and time-consuming.
+- Integrating legacy applications: Barring startups, most organizations come with their own Legacy app modernization services.
+It is a no-brainer that customizing them to meet the latest technological advancements can be both expensive and time-consuming.
 On top of that, one can never be sure of the outcome.
-Replacing them completely with new applications would be time and resource intensive, as also a wastage of perfectly usable infrastructure.
+Replacing them completely with new applications would be time and resource-intensive, as also wastage of perfectly usable infrastructure.
 In contrast, integrating it with cloud technologies is a better and easier proposition.